LIFENGZI1015/streamlit-llmapp/README.md

 ### Components
 - A Chatbot using LangChain, Streamlit and LLMs like OpenAI GPTs
+- It can be run locally
-- It can be run locally or using Docker
+- It can be run using Docker
 - It can be deployed to Huggingface Spaces via Docker Space SDK
+- It can be developed as API using FastAPI

 ## Pre-requisites
 - OpenAI API Key